Tower of the Winds: Design

 It had two porches with pediments, supported by two Corinthian columns at the front, now disassembled, though the lower parts of three columns remain in place.
 At least as they are now, they have no bases, unusual in the Corinthian.
 There also seem to be the earliest use of small versions of formal columns for porches, later a very common feature.
 The roofs of the porches probably used wood, the only parts of the building to do so, and eventually collapsed.
 Parts of the stone pediment of one may be seen set up beside the tower.

 These columns had capitals of a design now sometimes known as "Tower of the Winds Corinthian", a "late variant form" lacking the volutes ordinarily found in Corinthian capitals.
 The capital on the roof, which supported the Triton weather-vane, used the same form; the broken lower part of this remains in place.
 None of these have survived complete, but there are enough fragments to make a confident reconstruction.
 There is a single row of acanthus leaves at the bottom of the capital, with a row of "tall, narrow leaves" behind.
 These cling tightly to the swelling shaft, and are sometimes described as "lotus" leaves, as well as the vague "water-leaves" and palm leaves; their similarity to leaf forms on many ancient Egyptian capitals has been remarked on.
 The form is found in smaller columns, both ancient and modern.
 The porch of the Royal College of Physicians of Edinburgh, Queen Street, Edinburgh, has four examples, but conventional Corinthian capitals are used elsewhere in the building.

 To the rear a "turret" held the water for the clock; only part of this has survived.
-The main roof is essentially original (exceptionally rare in an ancient building), with 24 triangular stone slabs, carved on the outside to look like tiles; here rows of modern standard rounded roof tiles now cover the joins.
+The main roof is essentially original (exceptionally rare in an ancient building), with 24 trapezoidal stone slabs, kept in place by a circular keystone, and carved on the outside to look like tiles; here rows of modern standard rounded roof tiles now cover the joins.
 Inside eight very small columns, less than four feet high but with richly carved shafts, stand at each corner of the octagon, on a circular cornice, running up to a circular architrave.